Sander80/l2tp-ipsec-vpn/README.md

 Then simply run make to get it compiled and sudo make install to install.

 In order to have the code working, you will need a version of ppp (point to point protocol) that supports eap-tls.
-Currently it is available in the repository of [jjkeijser](https://github.com/jjkeijser/ppp), but we hope to get it into the [main ppp repository](https://github.com/paulusmack/ppp).
+It is available since the 2.4.9 release of pppd, which is available in the [main ppp repository](https://github.com/paulusmack/ppp).

 Have a look at our wiki for more instructions.